In my last blog for Gravity I wrote about How to Stand Out in a Tender, citing some examples where technology can play its part in achieving this aim.

 I would now like to expand on this by focusing on the customer experience and how logistics companies can gain a competitive advantage by differentiating themselves when engaging with customers.

-Logistics is a tough industry to develop a customer experience.
-Let’s face it, there is nothing particularly sexy about moving freight from A to B. Indeed, many customers aren’t interested in engaging with their providers when things are running smoothly.
-You often only hear from them when things go wrong and by then you are managing their expectations rather than enhancing their experience.
+Logistics is a tough industry in which to develop a customer experience.
+Let’s face it; there is nothing particularly sexy about moving freight from A to B. Indeed, many customers aren’t interested in engaging with their providers when things are running smoothly.
+You often only hear from them when things go wrong, and by then you are managing their expectations rather than enhancing their experience.

-Let me give you a quick example of over delivering that nearly all of us can relate to.
+Let me give you a quick example of over delivering that nearly all of us can relate.
 Do you remember when you bought your first Apple product?

 image source: www.ifixit.com

 So what are examples of over delivering on the customer experience, in the logistics industry?